 Venous stasis is a pooling of blood in the veins.
 A venous stasis ulcer is a wound on the skin caused by the pooled blood.
 These ulcers occur most often on the legs.

 Veins have a series of valves that help the blood move in the right direction.
 When these valves fail to work properly, blood can move backward and pool in the veins.
 The pooled blood pushes fluid and blood cells out of the veins and into nearby tissue.
 The leaked fluids irritate the tissue and cause inflammation.
 Over time, the inflammation can breakdown tissue and lead to ulcers.

-Surgery may be needed to improve healing.
-Surgery may be done to:
+Surgery may be needed for larger wounds to:

 Family Doctor—American Academy of Family Physicians

 Collins L, Seraj S. Diagnosis and treatment of venous ulcers.
 Am Fam Physician.
 2010;81(8):989-996.

 Venous insufficiency and ulcers.
 New York-Presbyterian website.
 Available at: http://www.nyp.org/vascular/services/venous-insufficiency-and-ulcers.
 Accessed August 17, 2017.

 Venous leg ulcer.
 NHS Choices website.
 Available at: http://www.nhs.uk/Conditions/Leg-ulcer-venous/Pages/Introduction.aspx.
 Updated February 2, 2016.
 Accessed August 17, 2017.

 Venous leg ulcers.
 Patient website.
 Available at: https://patient.info/health/venous-leg-ulcers-leaflet.
 Updated August 1, 2016.
 Accessed August 17, 2017.